 Addicted to Suboxone and want help?

 You are not alone.
 More and more people are coming to Novus because they are unable to stop taking Suboxone without painful withdrawal symptoms that stop them from coming off Suboxone or Subutex.

-We can help you finish the job and safely and more comfortably complete your Suboxone withdrawal or Subutex withdrawal.
+We can help you safely and more comfortably get through your Suboxone withdrawal or Subutex withdrawal.

 OVERDOSE — A Very Dangerous Side Effect of Suboxone or Subutex Addiction

 Overdose occurs when you take more of a drug than your body can handle.
 Some of the symptoms of Suboxone or Subutex overdose are: